Research & Publications

 We have used chromatin immunoprecipitation (ChIP) to demonstrate that the RAG proteins associate with one small, discrete region of each antigen receptor locus.
 These regions, which we refer to as recombination centers, are rich in activating histone modifications and RNA polymerase II.
 We propose that recombination centers are specialized sites within which the RAG proteins bind one DNA segment and then capture a second to allow for recombination.
 We have also demonstrated that RAG1 and RAG2 bind to thousands of other sites in the genome, almost entirely at active promoters and enhancers.
 Computational analysis suggests that RAG binding is driven by interactions with chromatin proteins including modified histone tails, and that this is mediated by regulatory regions in both RAG1 and RAG2.
 We are now working to understand the molecular interactions that mediate RAG binding patterns and the implications of wide-spread RAG binding for genome stability in developing lymphocytes.

 We have a long standing interest in the evolutionary origins of RAG1 and RAG2, beginning with our demonstration in 1998 that these proteins possess cut-and-paste DNA transposase activity.
-We are studying evolutionarily related transposases such as Transib and ProtoRAG, which has led to significant progress in understanding the steps that led to domestication of the ancient RAG transposase and evolution of our adaptive immune system.
+We are studying evolutionarily related transposases from a wide range of invertebrate species, which has led to significant progress in understanding the steps that led to domestication of the ancient RAG transposase and evolution of our adaptive immune system.

 Somatic hypermutation (SHM) introduces point mutations into the variable regions of immunoglobulin genes in B cells during an immune response.
 These mutations allow for the generation of B cells expressing antibodies with high affinity for an invading microorganism, a process known as affinity maturation.
 This process is important for the "memory" of the immune system, which helps protect individuals from recurrent infections with the same microorganism, and underlies the success of many vaccines.

 SHM is initiated by an enzyme known as activation-induced deaminase (AID), which deaminates cytosine to create uracil in immunoglobulin genes.
 The uracil is then processed by the mismatch and base excision repair pathways to create mutations at the site of deamination and at nearby sites in the DNA.
 SHM has been linked to genomic instability and B cell cancers, and our lab is interested in understanding how the reaction is targeted to immunoglobulin loci and how the rest of the genome is protected from its deleterious effects.
 We have demonstrated that immunoglobulin enhancer elements function as SHM targeting elements (which we refer to as DIVAC--diversification activator) and are very likely responsible for the high efficiency with which immunoglobulin genes undergo SHM.
 We are studying the protein factors that bind to DIVAC and attempting to understand the mechanism by which they enhance SHM.
-In addition, we have developed methods for scanning the human genome for regions that intrinsically sensitive or resistant to AID/SHM and are working experimentally and computationally to determine the rules that dictate susceptibility to AID/SHM.
+In addition, we have developed rapid cell based assays for SHM that have opened the door for CRISPR screens and degron approaches for discovery and analysis of factors involved in SHM.
+We make use of epigenetic, genome architecture, and computational approaches to determine the rules that dictate susceptibility to AID/SHM.

 Antibody Diversity; Antibody Formation; Biological Evolution; Genes, Immunoglobulin; Leukemia, Lymphoid; Lymphoma, Non-Hodgkin; Molecular Biology; Gene Rearrangement, B-Lymphocyte; Gene Rearrangement, T-Lymphocyte; Developmental Biology; Somatic Hypermutation, Immunoglobulin